isaaclee12/Cyclic-MERN-Starter-Kit/README.md

 - Create a new cluster
 - In the cluster's settings, whitelist 0.0.0.0 in the Network Access section to whitelist all IP addresses
 - Get the connection string from the MongoDB "Connect" menu

+### Set Environment Variabes:
 - Paste the connection string in the Variables tab in Cyclic
 - Set/create the variable "PORT" to "2121" in the Variables tab in Cyclic
 - This will allow your application to connect to your MongoDB cluster

-### Connect to Discord/OAuth
-- Navigate to https://discord.com/developers/applications and create a new application
-- In the application settings, navigate to the OAuth -> General menu
-- Set the "Redirect" to http://[app-name-here].cyclic.app/auth/discord/callback
+- Set/create the variable "NODE_ENV" and set it to "production"
-    - IMPORTANT: The URI here MUST start with http
-- Copy your Discord client id and client secret into the Variables tab in Cyclic
-- Set OAuth redirect URL variable in this tab to your app's current URL (e.g. https://[app-name-here].cyclic.app/ (this one can be https))

 No need to re-deploy afterwards.
 The serverless nature of Cyclic will cause your app to load your variables in on the next refresh.

-Enjoy your brand new full-stack MERN application!
+Enjoy your brand new fully deployed full-stack MERN application!